-I hate the phone.
-But a few months ago, probably influenced by my French trip, I bought my very first cell phone.
+I hate phones.
+Yet, a few months ago, probably brainwashed after my French trip (Europeans love their cell), I bought my very first cell phone.
 I shopped around beforehand and discovered the cell phone market is quite a scam here.
-Most providers (that is Bell, Rogers and Telus) lock you into a three-years contract (three years!) and there are a lot of hidden fees (system access fee, network access fee, activation fee, 911 access etc.).
+Most providers (that is Bell, Rogers and Telus) lock you into a three-years contract (three years!) and there are many, many hidden fees (system access fee, network access fee, activation fee, 911 access, etc.).
 I ended up buying a month to month package from Virgin Mobile.

 And I went happily with my new shiny phone.
-That is its real name, the “shiny phone”.
+This is the official name, the “shiny phone.”
 Seriously, only Richard Branson would think of such a name.

 After a few days of constant calling, I phoned Virgin customer service.
 Not something I like to do.
 Virgin prides itself on being a young & hip company, and when you call them you can expect:

 - Annoying language: “Please wait while we hook you up with one of our customer care specialists but just so you know… we may record this call just to make sure we are treating you real nice!!!!!”